[Working Title]Young, Gifted and Black | Curated by Hank Willis Thomas

-In keeping with our mission to investigate critical moments in the interconnected histories of global black life, Goodman Gallery is pleased to present To Be Young, Gifted, and Black the next edition of the ongoing series Working Title, an exhibition curated by one of our most thoughtful and provocative artists, Hank Willis Thomas.
+In keeping with our mission to investigate critical moments in the interconnected histories of global black life, Goodman Gallery presented To Be Young, Gifted, and Black – forming part of the ongoing series [Working Title] – an exhibition curated by one of our most thoughtful and provocative artists, Hank Willis Thomas.

 Artist Bio